 Types are referenced by their definition.
 A change to a type’s definition is a breaking change and requires that all references be updated.
-It's impossible to guarantee that future references will be implemented correctly (for example, in the model that hosts the type).
+It's impossible to ensure that future references will be implemented correctly (for example, in the model that hosts the type).
 There are several implications:

 - Don't change a method signature.
 The method signature includes the return type, the name (which includes casing), and the parameters (which include optional parameters).

 - Don't change requirements for implementers of interfaces and table maps.
 For example, don't add a new method to an interface or a new field to a table map.